61st Academy Awards: Critical reviews and public reaction

 The majority of media outlets panned the show.
 Los Angeles Times television critic Howard Rosenberg lamented, "the Academy Awards telecast on ABC was surprisingly devoid of magic.
 It was on the musty side, and compared with last month's Grammycast, absolutely moribund."
 Film critic Janet Maslin chastised the opening number, saying it "deserves a permanent place in the annals of Oscar embarrassments".
 She also bemoaned that the "I Wanna Be an Oscar Winner" number "was confusingly shot and inspired no confidence in Hollywood's future".
 Television editor Tony Scott of Variety complained, "The 61st Annual Academy Awards extravaganza—seen in 91 different countries including, for the first time, the Soviet Union—turned out to be a TV nyet" He also observed that the "Break-Out Superstars number" looked like they were "cavorting around a giant Oscar as if it were the golden calf".

 The telecast also received a mixed reception from professionals within the show business industry.
 Talent agent Michael Ovitz praised Carr, saying that he had "brought show business back to the movie business".
 Actress Jennifer Jones thanked Carr in a written letter to the producer, which read, "You delivered."
 On the other hand, seventeen people, including actors Paul Newman, Gregory Peck, and Julie Andrews, and directors Billy Wilder and Joseph L. Mankiewicz, signed an open letter deriding the telecast as "an embarrassment to both the Academy and the entire motion picture industry".

-Just outside the auditorium, on Jefferson Boulevard, a group of San Francisco drag queens, calling themselves the Sisters of Perpetual Indignity, stood in Mae West wigs and gowns, saying that they had come “to show our support for Allan Carr” for producing the first “gay Oscars.”
+Just outside the auditorium, on Jefferson Boulevard, a group of San Francisco drag queens, calling themselves the Sisters of Perpetual Indulgence stood in Mae West wigs and gowns, saying that they had come “to show our support for Allan Carr” for producing the first “gay Oscars.”
 There has been speculation that some of the blowback against the ceremony, which was the first produced by an openly gay person and which prominently featured a musical number based on a gay nightclub show, was homophobic in nature, although others, such as Bruce Vilanch and David Geffen, have challenged that assessment.

 In addition, The Walt Disney Company filed suit against AMPAS for use of the likeness of Snow White.
 The lawsuit demanded unspecified damages for "copyright infringement, unfair competition, and dilution of business reputation".
 Academy President Richard Kahn immediately issued an apology to the studio, and the lawsuit was subsequently dropped.

 Bowman has claimed that she was made to sign a gag order the next day, prohibiting her from speaking to the press about her performance for the next 13 years.
 She finally spoke about it publicly in a 2013 interview, in which she described the performance as looking "like a gay bar mitzvah".